MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Troubleshoot-rhel-packemaker-cluster-services-resources-startup-issues-Azure.md

 - While in Standalone node, each database node tries to run independently instead of communicating.
 - Commonly seen to occur when the database is altered (database manually stopped, started, replication paused, etc) while the cluster is in maintenance mode.
-- Run pcs status --full and check under Node Attributes for hana_xxx_roles and confirm it is reporting #:N:X:X:X:X instead of #:P:X:X:X:X.
+- Run pcs status --full and check under Node Attributes for hana_xxx_roles and confirm it's reporting #:N:X:X:X:X instead of #:P:X:X:X:X.

 ## Resolution: